 Employee engagement can be a challenge at any time of the year.
 According to Gallup, only one in three employees is engaged at work.
 Their enthusiasm and proactivity can easily be eroded by the 16 percent of employees that are actively disengaged.1During vacation and holiday periods, it can be even harder to stay connected when teammates are out of the office, standing meetings are disrupted, and project continuity often lags.
 In a Harvard Business School study, researchers identified a direct correlation between worker productivity and weather2, proving that the distractions of warm, sunny days impact us all.

+At Allegacy, we believe that to help our members be their best, we must be at our best.
 Here are just a few of the proactive measures that employers can take to increase both productivity and engagement when the team is dispersed:

 Plan Early –Employees should always be encouraged to take time off when they have earned it.
 Not only does time away from work increase focus and motivation, but it also improves overall performance.
 Planning for heavy vacation periods can be tricky, but when employees are encouraged to provide advance notice and remain flexible, most requests can be accommodated.
 You might try posting a vacation schedule on your intranet or a white board calendar in a common area so that everyone can view the planned absences of their teammates.